hakimshifat/ONotes1/ECA.md

-- Bilateral Elements: Conduction in BOTH DIRECTION.Ex: Inductor, Capacitor
+- Bilateral Elements: Conduction in BOTH DIRECTION.
+Ex: Inductor, Capacitor
-- Unilateral: Allows coduction in  Only One direction.
+- Unilateral: Allows conduction in  Only One direction.
 Ex: Diode, Transistor

 - What is response: An application of input signal to the system that will produce an output signal, the behavior of output signal with time is known as the response of the system.